Hosta ‘Abiqua Drinking Gourd’

 The clump measured 9″ tall x 18″ wide when the above photo was taken on June 21, 2018.

 I will continue adding more photos as time goes on.
-2017 was our first year together, so we are just getting started.

 If you have any comments, questions or suggestions, I would like to hear from you.
 Please leave a “like” below if you visited this page.
 It helps us bloggers stay motivated. 🙂 Click here for my page about the Hosta genus, growing information and sources.
 The links below are specifically for this cultivar.
 There are several good sources of Hosta somewhere toward the bottom on the right side of the page.